Emotion Wheel – Identify and Understand Your Feelings

 2. Choose a core emotion from the center of the wheel (happy, sad, angry, etc.).

-3. Move toward the edge of the wheel and pick the feeling that fits best.
+3. Move toward the edge of the feeling wheel and pick the nuance that fits best.

-4. Name the emotion without judging it – just let yourself notice it.
+4. Name what you’re experiencing without judging it – just let yourself notice it.

 5. Read about this emotion and try to understand what it might be telling you (for example, about a crossed boundary or an unmet need).

-6. If you’d like, try a few gentle practices to help yourself feel better
+6. If you’d like, try a few gentle practices to support yourself, including affirmations that offer comfort and support.

 Why this can help

-In today’s world, many of us deal with stress, overwhelm, tiredness, and loneliness – and that’s just a small part of what a person can feel.
-That’s why it’s so important to notice your emotions, accept them without judging yourself, and use different tools and practices, even very simple ones, to start feeling better.
+In today’s world, many of us deal with stress, overwhelm, tiredness, and loneliness, that’s just a small part of what a person can experience.

 What you’ll find inside